davidhao1994/weixinghao.github.io/_pages/cv.md

 Education
 ======
-&emsp;🎓 Ph.D. in Chemical, Environmental and Materials Engineering, University of Miami, 2024 (expected)<br>
+    🎓 Ph.D. in Chemical, Environmental and Materials Engineering, University of Miami, 2024 (expected)<br>
-&emsp;🎓 Ph.D. in Civil and Environmental Engineering, Missouri University of Science and Technology (transferred to the University of Miami), 2022<br>
+    🎓 Ph.D. in Civil and Environmental Engineering, Missouri University of Science and Technology (transferred to the        University of Miami), 2022<br>
-&emsp;🎓 M.S. in Metallurgical Engineering, University of Science and Technology Beijing, 2019<br>
+    🎓 M.S. in Metallurgical Engineering, University of Science and Technology Beijing, 2019<br>
-&emsp;🎓 B.S. in Metallurgical Engineering, North China University of Science and Technology, 2016
+    🎓 B.S. in Metallurgical Engineering, North China University of Science and Technology, 2016

 Work experience
 ======